zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Linda says that there are too many unresolved issue s to make any decisions.
 She continues, “Things are still up in the air beca use we don’t know what will happen next year.”
 If something is “up in the air,”  it is unresolved.
 It is still not decided or still unknown.
 If someone asks you where  you’re going on vacation this year and you say, “I don’t know, my plans are still up in the air,” you’re saying that you have not yet made a decision.
 You don’t kn ow yet.

 Linda says, “Any decisions we make now will be moot  if our assumptions are wrong.”
 To say something is or will be “moot” (moot ) means that it is debatable or it is too uncertain to be resolved or perhaps reall y to make any difference at all.
-To say something is, for example, a “moot point,” i s to say that even if what you say is true, it’s not really important.
+To say something is, for example, a “moot point,” is to say that even if what you say is true, it’s not really important.
 It doesn’t have any real significance for what we’re talking about.

 If, for example, you spend all of your time plannin g on how you’re going to spend a million dollars that you hope to win from a lotte ry, really the discussion is “moot”

 unless you actually win the lottery.
 It doesn’t hav e any significance.
 It has no practical meaning or practical application.
-Linda i s saying that they can’t make any decisions now because “the decisions will be mo ot if our assumptions are wrong.”
+Linda is saying that they can’t make any decisions now because “the decisions will be mo ot if our assumptions are wrong.”
 Your “assumptions” are your beliefs about s omething in the future or about what is true.
 You don’t necessarily have any evidence or proof, but you think it’s true.

 We often use the verb “to make” with “assumption.”
 “I’m going to make some assumptions.”
 I’m going to think about certain situ ations and believe them to be true, or perhaps pretend that they are true in orde r to make some decision or to take some action.
 Linda is saying that if the assum ptions of the company are wrong, if what they think is true is not true, then  all of the decisions they make will be moot.
 They’ll have no importance because they’ll  have to make new decisions or make new plans in the future.